 - 912.1 Billboards, streamers, pennants, ribbons, spinners or other similar devices shall not be constructed, posted or erected in any zone.
 Exceptions include flags and buntings exhibited to commemorate national patriotic holidays, and temporary banners announcing charitable or civic events. - 912.2 Flashing signs, roof signs, signs containing moving parts, and signs containing reflective elements which sparkle in the sunlight are not permitted.
 Signs indicating the current time and/or temperature are permitted provided they meet all other provisions of this by-law. - 912.3 Any sign advertising or identifying a business or organization which is either defunct or no longer located on the premises is not permitted.
 Exceptions are granted to Landmark Signs which may be preserved and maintained even if they no longer pertain to the present use of the premises. - 912.4 No single sign, other than wall signs, shall be larger than twelve (12) sq. ft. on one side, or a total of twenty-four sq. ft., if both sides of the sign are to be used. - 912.5 No sign, except for a traffic, regulatory, or informational signs, shall use the words "stop", "caution", or "danger", or shall incorporate red, amber, or green lights resembling traffic signals, or shall resemble "stop" or "yield" signs in shape or color. - 912.6 No sign shall have more than three colors, except in instances of an illustration.
-"Dayglow" colors are prohibited.
+"Day-glow" colors are prohibited.
+Signs incorporating light emitting diodes that indicate the current time and/or temperature or, fuel prices are permitted provided they meet all other provisions of this by-law.